MostafaEakram/ReactJs-DisplayItemListFromJsonObject/README.md

 # React + Vite

-This project show how to display a list of ojbect from a json file By using React js.
+This project show how to display a list of ojbect data from a json file By using React js.